-Cover Page

 Table of Contents

-Program Narrative

-Applicant Capability
+Applicant Narrative

-Applicant Capability
+Capability

-Organizational background and knowledge of Community
+- Organizational background and knowledge of community

-and Advanced Manufacturing

-Mission alignment
+- Mission alignment

-Access to Contracts and Markets

-Access to Capital
+- Access to capital

-Business Capacity Building
+- Capacity building

+- Key staff

-MBE Advocacy
+- MBE advocacy

-Regulatory Assessment

 Resources

-Human Capital Equipment

-Partners
+- Partners

-Other Resources
+- Other Resources

-Other resources
+- Location/Equipment

 Techniques and Methodologies

-Performance measures
+- Performance measures

-Start-up phase
+- Start-up phase

-Work requirement execution plan
+- Work requirement execution plan

-Dequired Attachments

 Required Attachments

-Applicant organization chart

-Proposed AMP organization chart (include lines of reporting for the AMP

-personnel/contractor to the head of the applicant organization)

-Scanned Letter of Commitment from the proposed AMP director (if

-applicable)

-AMP director resume and three (minimum) professional references must be

-provided (if proposed)

-Resumes of other key AMP personnel (if applicable)

-Position descriptions, qualification requirements, and salary ranges for all

-AMP personnel

-Proof of legal entity, for example, State-issued Certificate of Good Standing,

-copy of registered Articles of Incorporation, by-laws, IRS 501 (c)(3) taxexempt letter, authorizing legislation, or other evidence of applicant entity

-legal status

-Scanned Letter(s) of Commitment from strategic partners and other resources

-listed, indicating their willingness to work with the applicant (2 maximum)

-Quarterly breakdown of performance goals, one chart for each year (see

-Appendix B: Performance Goals)

-Statement of work/deliverables for contracted efforts (if proposed).

-statement of work/deriverables for contracted efforts (if proposed).
+- Applicant organizational chart - Proposed Project organizational chart - Project director resume, professional references (three) and letter of commitment (if applicable) - Resumes of other key Project staff (if applicable) - Position descriptions, qualification requirements and salary ranges - Copy of State-issued Certificate of Good Standing, registered Articles of Incorporation, by-laws, IRS 501 (c)(3) tax-exempt letter, authorizing legislation or other evidence of applicant legal entity - Scanned Letter(s) of Commitment from strategic partners and other resources - Quarterly breakdown of performance goals (one chart for each year) - Project staff allocation chart (one for each year, see example) - Listing of Project operating hours and all anticipated holiday closures (one for each year)

+Budget Narrative

-Budget Narrative Proposed Budget and Budget Narrative Proposed Detailed Budget (one for each funding period, total of 5) Proposed Budget Narrative (one for each funding period, total of 5) Scanned Letters of Commitment from Third Party In-Kind Contributors (if applicable) Standard Forms SF - 424 (one set to cover all funding periods) SF - 424 A (one for each funding period, total of 5 sets) SF - 424 B SF - LLL Commerce Department Forms CD 511
+- Proposed Detailed Budget (one for each funding period, total of 5) - Proposed Budget Narrative (one for each funding period, total of 5) - Scanned Letters of Commitment from Third Party In-Kind - Contributors (if applicable)

+Standard Forms

+SF - 424 (one set to cover all funding periods)

+SF - 424 A (one for each funding period, total of 5 sets)

+SF - 424 B

+SF - LLL

+Commerce Department Forms CD 511

-^{}Multi-year awards require the applicant to acknowledge what services will be provided for each performance year.
+Multi-year awards require the applicant to acknowledge what services will be provided for each program year.
 The Project applicant may provide a summary statement indicating the proposed techniques and methodologies will remain consistent for the entire funding period.